JuneStepp/OneLauncher/README.md

 ### OneLauncher Banner Image

 Game banner images are displayed above the newsfeed in OneLauncher and are normally expected to be 300x136 pixels.
+Large images will be scaled down.
 Images following the path `{Game Directory}/{Locale Resources Folder}/banner.png` will replace the default banner for that game and locale.
 If there is no image for a user's selected locale, the default image will be shown.
 An example path is `C://Program Files/Standing Stone Games/Lord of The Rings Online/en/banner.png`.

 ## License